KCREEK/Opengl/README.md

 # Opengl
-Learning OPENGL and exploring it by coding in embacaddereo devc++ We've used shaders and vertex buffers here.
+Learning OPENGL and exploring it by coding in embracadero devc++.
+We've used shaders and vertex buffers here.